Progress Report: New Antibacterials In the Fight against MDR Bacteria

 Does The Taxpayer Get Rewarded For Funding Such Studies?

 Cabotegravir (S-1265744) is an integrase inhibitor similar to dolutegravir.
 When formulated as a long-acting drug using crystalline nanoparticle technology it is called GSK’744 LAP.
-When injected intramuscularly, ‘744 LAP it has a half-life of >1 month which makes it ideally Continue reading Does The Taxpayer Get Rewarded For Funding Such Studies?
+When injected intramuscularly, ‘744 LAP it has a half-life of >1 month which makes it ideally suited for PrEP of HIV for high-risk patients who nowadays are Continue reading Does The Taxpayer Get Rewarded For Funding Such Studies?

 No Such Thing as a Free Ride…